A BRIEF HISTORY OF DROXFORD, HAMPSHIRE, ENGLAND

 In 1966 Droxford had a population of 661.
 It had 1 school, 9 shops, 2 pubs and a bank (which only opened on Wednesdays).
 Droxford also had a police station (which closed that year) and a Magistrates Court.

 Today Droxford is a flourishing little village.
 Today the population of Droxford is a little over 600.
-Unlike many Hampshire villages it has not grown since the 1960s.
+Unlike many Hampshire villages, it has not grown since the 1960s.
+However, Droxford has 2 pubs, The Bakers Arms and The Whitehorse Inn.

 A history of Meonstoke